Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Banish to Desolation

+    **Prerequisite:** Level 13+ Rogue
-    _**Prerequisite:** Level 13+ Rogue, **Cost:** 4 Cordite charge(s)_
+    **Cost:** 4 Cordite charge(s)

-    On impact, forces targets within 5-foot-radius :aoe-sphere: Sphere to make a :d20-save: Charisma saving throw.
+    On impact, forces targets within 5-foot-radius :aoe-sphere: Sphere to make a **:d20-save: CHA Save**{ .d20 }.
 On failure, the targets are transported to a place called "Cibubur", you don't know the details about this location, only the name.

     While there, the target has the Incapacitated condition for 1 minute.
 When the duration ends, the target reappears in the space it left or in the nearest unoccupied space if that space is occupied with no memories regarding the place, only leaving the mental scar.